+Appendix B

-B Decision tree
+Decision tree

-The purpose of this diagram is to summarise the main recognition requirements of the Standard for provisions and contingent liabilities.
+This appendix accompanies, but is not part of, LKAS 37.
+Its purpose is to summarise the main recognition requirements of the Standard for provisions and contingent liabilities.

 Note: in rare cases, it is not clear whether there is a present obligation.
 In these cases, a past event is deemed to give rise to a present obligation if, taking account of all available evidence, it is more likely than not that a present obligation exists at the end of the reporting period (paragraph 15 of the Standard).